haumacher/phoneblock/phoneblock-ab/README.md

 Now you have a runnable JAR in `phoneblock-ab/target/phoneblock-ab-<version>-jar-with-dependencies.jar`.

 ## Create WAV files for playback by the answerbot
 Create those files in the directory `phoneblock-ab/conversation/*/PCMA`.
+Have a look at the directory layout of [conversation](conversation) for example.
 Be sure to use the WAV audio file format and save these files with 8bit PCMA (a-law encoding) which is required for RTP audio streaming.

 ## Configure the answerbot
 Copy the configuration template to your home directory